 Buying a diamond engagement ring is a huge deal.
 From choosing the style of diamond to the metal, and spend, here is how to buy an engagement ring.

-At Diamond Heaven, there's nothing we love more than love, but that being said, getting married is a massive commitment, which should be taken seriously.
-Before proposing, make sure you and your partner have discussed what you want from life, from kids to money and careers.
+At Diamond Heaven, there's nothing we love more than love, but that being said, getting married is a massive commitment and should be taken seriously.
+Before proposing, make sure you and your partner have discussed what you want from life - this includes kids, money and careers.
 Marriage is more than just wearing a wedding band - it is about compromise.
 You should also discuss what type of proposal your boyfriend/girlfriend wants.
-Your partner may be an extrovert who hates the idea of a public proposal - just remember that there's so much to consider.
+Your partner may be an extrovert who hates the idea of a public proposal - just remember that not everyone dreams of that bold romantic gesture.

 Find out what style they want